Draper's Meadow massacre: Aftermath

 Survivors relocated in 1757 to Blockhouse Bottom near what is now East Point, Kentucky.
 Draper's Meadow was abandoned, as was much of the frontier for the duration of the French and Indian War.
 Of the original settlers who survived the massacre, only the Bargers returned later to reclaim their land and settle.
 William Preston, who had been in Draper's Meadow on the morning of the attack but was sent by Colonel Patton to assist with the harvest at Sinking Creek and so was saved, purchased the property on 24 May 1773, and completed the construction of his Smithfield Plantation home in 1774.
 The neighboring community of Blacksburg was established in the 1790s by Samuel Black and his sons John and William.

 In 1761, Mary's sister-in-law Bettie Robertson Draper was found and ransomed by her husband John Draper after six years in captivity.
 In 1768, Mary's son Thomas Ingles was ransomed and returned to Virginia at the age of 17.
 One source states that another captive, Mary's neighbor Henry Leonard, later escaped, although no details are given.
 Mary's two-year-old son George was taken from her and is believed to have died in captivity.

-After her escape, Mary Draper Ingles reunited with her husband and resumed farming at Dunkert Bottom until the following spring.
+After her escape, Mary Draper Ingles reunited with her husband and resumed farming at Dunkard's Bottom until the following spring.
 Concerned about continued Shawnee raids on neighboring settlements, they moved to Fort Vause, where a small garrison safeguarded the residents.
-Mary remained uneasy, however, and persuaded her husband to move again, this time to Bedford County, Virginia.
+Mary remained uneasy, however, and persuaded her husband to move again, this time to Pulaski County, Virginia.
 In 1762 they established Ingles Ferry across the New River, along with a tavern and a blacksmith shop.
 Mary died there in 1815.